johnrearden/just-beats/README.md

 - The font used for headings and labels is 'Wallpoet', which is similar in appearance to a stencil.
 It was sourced from [this website](https://www.1001fonts.com/graffiti-fonts.html).
 Thanks to [Lars Berggman](https://www.1001fonts.com/users/punktlars/).

 ![wallpoet_sample](media/docs/wallpoet_font_sample.png)
-- The font used for the site logo is 'Future', which is slightly less readable but looks more like what a graffiti artist would draw with a can of spraypaing.
+- The font used for the site logo is 'Future', which is slightly less readable but looks more like what a graffiti artist would draw with a can of spraypaint.
 It was sourced from the same site as 'wallpoet' - thanks to [PressGangStudios](https://www.1001fonts.com/users/pressgang/).

 ![wallpoet_sample](media/docs/outrun_font_sample.png)